Lagging Heat Models in Thermodynamics and Bioheat Transfer: a Critical Review: Thermodynamics of heat conduction

 However, according to the first point, a particular solution of a parabolic equation with given initial and boundary conditions determines the domain of applicability.
-For instance, the gradient in the above inequality is time and space dependent, therefore when the condition is violated, we are beyond the range of validity of the Fourier heat equation, consequently a new approach is necessary.
-This must be a theory, which improves the problematic aspects such as limiting the too high theoretical propagation speed of the continuum limit.
-We have arrived to the starting point, but with a clarified motivation at the background: in order to improve the performance of the parabolic theory one should consider a delay in the response of the physical system, a kind of memory, inertia or a theory with lagging behavior.
-From a technical point of view, the previous adjectives result in three different outcomes: a strong time nonlocality with memory functionals, weak time nonlocality with inertial effects, and a directly delayed mathematical description.
-These three realizations are related to each other.
+For instance, the gradient in the above inequality is time and space-dependent.
+Therefore when the condition is violated, we are beyond the range of validity of the Fourier heat equation.
+Consequently, a new approach is necessary.
+This must be a theory that improves the problematic aspects such as limiting the too high theoretical propagation speed of the continuum limit.
+We have arrived at the starting point, but with a clarified motivation in the background: to improve the parabolic theory's performance, one should consider a memory, a delay in the response of the physical system. { From a technical point of view, memory effects are represented in three different forms: a strong time nonlocality with memory functionals, weak time nonlocality with time derivative expansions, and a directly delayed mathematical description.
+These three realizations are related to each other, as explained in the next section.}